 donepezil (Aricept®) is approved for all stages of AD.

 Another medication, memantine (Namenda®) has been approved to treat moderate to severe AD.
 Namenda® is also approved to be prescribed in conjunction with any of the other three drugs.

 These medications may help maintain cognitive abilities and control certain behavioral symptoms, helping the person function at a higher level for a longer period of time.

 Back to top

 There are no specific medications approved by the FDA for the treatment of vascular dementia at this time.
-However, if the risk factors that may have contributed to the vascular dementia, are treated and controlled, the progression of the dementia may be slowed.
+However, if the risk factors that may have contributed to the vascular dementia are treated and controlled, the progression of the dementia may be slowed.
 The major risk factors for vascular dementia are smoking, high blood pressure, high cholesterol levels and diabetes.
-These measures cannot restore lost cognitive function.
+Controlling these risk factors cannot restore lost cognitive function.

 In addition, the medications approved to treat Alzheimer’s disease may also help people with vascular dementia.
 These medications include donepezil, galantamine, rivastigmine, and memantine.